SamuelSwartzberg/flashcardifying_text_temp/ling/beyond-structural-parts/more-than-1p/sociolinguistics.md

 ##### prestige

-»⟮Prestige⟯« is ⟮the level of regard given⟯ within ⟮a given ＿speech community＿⟯ ⟮＿Prestige＿⟯ can apply to ⟮＿variants＿⟯ or ⟮＿varieties＿⟯.
+»⟮Prestige⟯« is ⟮the level of regard given⟯ to ⟮＿a variety/variant＿⟯ within ⟮a given ＿speech community＿⟯.
 »⟮A prestige variety⟯« is a ⟮＿variety＿⟯ with ⟮high ＿prestige＿⟯.
-Most commonly, ⟮＿standard varieties＿⟯ are ⟮＿prestige varieties＿⟯.
-»⟮Covert prestige⟯« is the situation in which ⟮a non-standard variety⟯ ⟮has high prestige⟯.
+»⟮overt/covert prestige⟯« is ⟮＿the prestige＿⟯ of ⟮＿standard/non-standard＿⟯ variants/varieties.
+Overt prestige is more common and less-context dependent than covert prestige.

 ##### linguistic prescriptivism

-»⟮Linguistic prescription⟯« is ⟮establishing rules⟯ for ⟮the correct or good use⟯ of a language.
+»⟮Linguistic prescription⟯« is ⟮establishing rules⟯ for ⟮the correct or good use⟯ of a languoid.

 ###### language academies

-»⟮Language academies⟯« are institutions ⟮regulating⟯ ⟮standard varieties⟯ ⟮Language academies⟯ generally follow ⟮linguistic prescriptivism⟯ ⟮RAE⟯ is short for ⟮Real Academia Española⟯
-The »⟮RAE⟯« is the ⟮spanish⟯ ⟮language academy⟯, generally ⟮quite conservative⟯ in outlook
+»⟮Language academies⟯« are institutions ⟮regulating ＿standard varieties＿⟯.
+»⟮A prescriptive language academy⟯« is ⟮＿a language academy＿⟯ following ⟮＿linguistic prescriptivism＿⟯.

 ###### dialect

-⟮Dialect⟯ as a term often ⟮implies negative value ('mere dialect')⟯.
-People very confused may use ⟮dialect⟯ to mean ⟮＿accent＿⟯.
-In regions such as I⟮taly, France and the Philippines⟯ ⟮separate⟯ but ⟮c_;non-standard⟯ ⟮sister languages⟯ to the standard variety are ⟮called⟯ and ⟮c_;(falsely) considered to be⟯ ⟮dialects⟯.
-In ⟮an academic setting⟯, a ⟮dialect⟯ is ⟮a synonym⟯ of either ⟮variety⟯ or ⟮regiolect⟯.

-##### language dominance

-»⟮Language dominance⟯« is either ⟮the more frequent/ready use of⟯ or ⟮proficiency in⟯ ⟮one language more than another⟯.
-⟮＿Language dominance＿⟯ may either be ⟮within a given speaker⟯ or ⟮within a ＿speech community＿⟯.
+»⟮Dialect⟯« is generally ⟮pejorative⟯ but ⟮ambiguous between⟯ ⟮＿accent＿⟯, ⟮＿non-standard variety＿⟯, ⟮＿regiolect＿⟯, or ⟮＿sister language＿ seen as mere ＿variety＿⟯.

 ##### power

-»⟮Linguistic hegemony⟯« is when ⟮a dominant group⟯ has ⟮created a certain idea⟯ about ⟮their language norms⟯.
+»⟮Linguistic hegemony⟯« is when ⟮a dominant group⟯ has ⟮created the  idea⟯ that ⟮their language norms⟯ are ⟮good/correc⟯t and ⟮non-conforming speech⟯ is ⟮a failure to live up to these norms⟯.
-Under ⟮linguistic hegemony⟯, ⟮the dominant grous's language norms⟯ are ⟮seen as correct⟯.
-Under ⟮linguistic hegemonic⟯, speech that⟮ doesn't conform to the language norms of the dominant group⟯ is ⟮a failure (being wrong)⟯.

-In a critical view, ⟮english⟯ as ⟮c_;the standard language⟯ in science may be an example of ⟮linguistic hegemony⟯

 ## the sociolinguistic situation of certain groups